-TRACE COPY TO MEM COPY TO MEM: Copies the currently active trace to memory for use in the display and math and options below.
+COPY TO MEM: Copies the currently active trace to memory for use in the display and math and options below.

 MEMORY DISPLAY: Selects the trace display options.

-MEMORY DISPLAY Trace Trace: The active trace is shown in yellow.
-Memory: The trace stored in memory is displayed in purple.
-Both: Displays both the stored trace (purple) if a trace is stored in memory and the current active trace (yellow).
+- Trace: The active trace is shown in yellow. - Memory: The trace stored in memory is displayed in purple. - Both: Displays both the stored trace (purple) if a trace is stored in memory and the current active trace (yellow).

 MATH: Select to change the trace math options.

-None: The active trace is shown as is with no math functions.
-Trace + Mem: Displays the difference between the active trace and the trace in memory.
-Trace - Mem: Displays the results of logarithmic adding of the active trace and the trace in memory.
-(Trace + Mem) / 2: Displays the results of the average of the active trace and trace in memory.
+- None: The active trace is shown as is with no math functions. - Trace + Mem: Displays the difference between the active trace and the trace in memory. - Trace Mem: Displays the results of logarithmic adding of the active trace and the trace in memory. - (Trace + Mem) / 2: Displays the results of the average of the active trace and trace in memory.

-Figure 4-48.
+Figure 2-64.
 TRACE Menu

-4-10 Presetting the Analyzer
+2-13 Presetting the Analyzer

 The PRESET menu sets certain settings to the default state.
-Preset only affects the current analyzer settings, such as those for the spectrum analyzer or for the CAA/CAA_USB.
+Preset only affects the current analyzer settings, such as those for the spectrum analyzer or for the 5GNR analyzer.
 Preset does not affect user files or system settings such as networking settings.
 For other reset options, such as a complete factory reset of the instrument, refer to "Reset settings" section in Instrument Overview chapter of user guide.
-To recover from system software faults, refer to Appendix A, "Instrument Messages and Troubleshooting" chapter of instrument user guide.
+To recover from system software faults, refer to Appendix A, "Instrument Messages and Troubleshooting" chapter of user guide.